tshino/vscode-kb-macro/README.md

 - The `kb-macro.wrap` command is the wrapper that executes the target command specified in the `args.command` parameter and records it on the sequence.
 - The `when` clause of a wrapper keybinding should contain additional context `kb-macro.recording`, which evaluates to `true` when macro recording is active.
 - If you have an `args` parameter for the target command, you could write it in `args.args`.
-- If the target command is not a build-in command of VS Code, in other words, it is provided by an extension, likely you may need to add an `args.await` parameter in the wrapper.
+- If the target command is not a built-in command of VS Code, in other words, it is provided by an extension, likely you may need to add an `args.await` parameter in the wrapper.
 See below.

 ## How to enable your favorite keymap extension to record